crreinschild/PhpPractice/NOTES.md

 I followed the documentation on [Blade Layouts](https://laravel.com/docs/12.x/blade#layouts-using-template-inheritance) to create a default layout file.
 From here I will create the navigation menu and footer.

+#### Follow-up on Layouts

+I went back to using Component-based blade layouts, especially since I started looking at livewire components already.

+TODO: Create a page layout so that I can create a consistent, repeatable layout for future pages.

 ### Navigation Menu

+I am struggling with the various examples and starter kits to make pretty navigation menus.
+I found that I spent way too much time on this one, so for the time being, I adapted the free navbar example from [Tailwind Plus](https://tailwindcss.com/plus/ui-blocks/application-ui/navigation/navbars) by removing the bits I didn't need, and using the example AlpineJS from my abandoned `crreinschild/tailwind-breeze` branch.

+TODO: Clean up the navbar and make it more reusable.

+### Footer

+Not started yet.
+I wanted to save the navbar first.

+## Weather API

+I created a livewire component for the weather.
+It currently just generates a random temperature.
+I will switch to fetching the weather for a single location for now.

+## Livewire & Search

+I gave this an early start.
+I generated a new laravel app with the livewire startup kit to use as a reference.

+I'll also leave the example counter livewire component around for reference.

 ## Issues